dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3343: Accountability fosters strong moral character in children.
+### T3343: Teaching responsibility and accountability helps children develop a strong sense of self.

 |Support|
 |---|